Frequently Asked Questions

 What should I do if I think I am a victim of human trafficking, online enticement, child abuse imagery, or commercial sexual exploitation?

-Call the Police (911) and then call the Trafficking Hotline (888) 373-7888.
-Third, call a local anti-trafficking advocacy organization.
+Call the Police (911) and then call The Demand Project's Crisis Hotline (833) 914-3116.
+Third, call a local anti-trafficking advocacy organization like The Demand Project.
 If you are uncomfortable calling the police by yourself or filing a police report, call our hotline and we will help you through it.

 Does The Demand Project provide victim resources?